G.C. Waldrep

 wave-fronts buy the body back. —That’s what it wants.
 What it always wanted.

 G.C.
-Waldrep’s most recent books are feast gently (Tupelo, 2018), winner of the William Carlos Williams Award from the Poetry Society of America, and The Earliest Witnesses (Tupelo/Carcanet, 2021).
-Recent work has appeared or is forthcoming in American Poetry Review, Poetry, Paris Review, New England Review, Yale Review, Colorado Review, The Nation, New American Writing, Conjunctions, and other journals.
-Waldrep lives in Lewisburg, Pa., where he teaches at Bucknell University and edits the journal West Branch.
+Waldrep’s most recent books are feast gently (Tupelo, 2018), winner of the William Carlos Williams Award from the Poetry Society of America; The Earliest Witnesses (Tupelo/Carcanet, 2021); and The Opening Ritual (Tupelo, 2024), one of the New York Times’s best poetry collections of 2024.
+Waldrep lives in Lewisburg, Pa., where he teaches at Bucknell University.